-THR 100 Theatre Appreciation 3 hours Introduces play analysis, character analysis and interpretation, and theatrical production.
-Theatre students may not take this appreciation course to meet their fine arts General Education requirement.
-THR 103 3 hours Acting I Provides basic instruction in acting; focuses on students discovering themselves and using their physical, emotional, psychological, and spiritual qualities in drama.
-THR 107 Theatrical Production 1 hour THR 207 Provide students with studio credit for participating in a THR 307 department production as a member of the cast or crew.
+THR 307 department production as a member of the cast or crew.
 One-hour THR 407 credit per production.
 Activity course.
-Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
+Select the appropriate 100,

+200, 300, or 400 numbering based upon class level.
 The 100-, 200-, and 300-level courses may be repeated for credit one time.
 The 400-level courses may be repeated for credit three times.
-The New Edition 1 hour THR 109 THR 209 Provide credit for participating in a repertory group specializing THR 309 in Christian theatre and balletic-mime.
+THR 109 The New Edition 1 hour THR 209 Provide credit for participating in a repertory group specializing THR 309 in Christian theatre and balletic-mime.
 An evangelical and THR 409 exhortatory ministry of Hannibal-LaGrange University.
 Activity course.
 Prerequisites: Audition and consent of instructor.
 Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
 The 100-, 200-, and 300-level courses may be repeated for credit one time.
 The 400-level courses may be repeated for credit three times.
 THR 110 Theatre Activity 1 hour THR 210 Provide students with activities credit for participating in the THR 310 current semester's production.
 Activity course.
 Prerequisite: THR 410 Previous level or consent of instructor.
 Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
 The 100-, 200-, and 300-level courses may be repeated for credit one time.
 The 400-level courses may be repeated for credit three times.
 THR 201 Stagecraft, Lighting, and Scene Design 3 hours Studies the theory and techniques involved in the design and development of basic theatrical staging elements.
 Students will be required to participate in the current semester's production.
 Prerequisite: THR 100.
 May not be taken concurrently with THR 202.
-THR 202 3 hours Stage Makeup and Costume Design Studies the theory and techniques involved in the design and application of makeup and costumes in theatrical production.
+THR 202 Stage Makeup and Costume Design 3 hours Studies the theory and techniques involved in the design and application of makeup and costumes in theatrical production.
 Students will be required to participate in the current semester's production.
 Prerequisite: THR 100.
 May not be taken concurrently with THR 201.

-Focuses on script analysis and the principles, methods, and techniques of directing.
+THR 302 Theatrical Directing I 3 hours Focuses on script analysis and the principles, methods, and techniques of directing.
 Students direct class assignments.
 Prerequisites: THR 103, 201, 202 or consent of instructor.
+THR 303 3 hours Acting II Focuses on developing acting techniques and character development on stage.
+Prerequisite: THR 103.
+THR 304 Creative Dramatics 3 hours Examines the philosophy and structure of dramatic composition; emphasizes the selection of appropriate materials, types of emphasizes the selection of appropriate materials, types of dramatic structures, styles of dramatic composition, and the visual nature of dramatic material.